encyclopedia-of-code/tiny-graphics-assignments/README.md

 For the git repo of the tiny-graphics.js library itself, visit this address (not maintained):
 https://github.com/encyclopedia-of-code/tiny-graphics-js

-Students were enabled by tiny-graphics.js to efficiently learn the mathematical underpinnings of graphics with in-class code examples.

 The tiny-graphics.js framework is what powered the custom Github-based programming assignments linked below.
 These new assignments were used for UCLA's computer graphics course in Spring 2019.
+Students were enabled by tiny-graphics.js to efficiently learn the mathematical underpinnings of graphics with these and more in-class code examples.

 [Assignment #1: Learning JavaScript and a Good Workflow](https://github.com/intro-graphics-master/a1_s19)
 (Scroll down to the readme portion)